CraftTweaker/CraftTweaker-Documentation/docs/Mods/GregTechCE/Material.md

 ### SolidMaterial

 `SolidMaterial` is a material which contains solid features.
-Its superclass is `DustMaterial` so you can use all members in `DustMaterial`.
+Its superclass is `DustMaterial` so all members in `DustMaterial` is still available.

 Properties: